On Using Certified Training towards Empirical Robustness: Introduction

-In spite of their commonalities, certified and adversarial training have so fare evolved as two orthogonal lines of work with distinct objectives: certified and empirical robustness, respectively.
-This belief is consolidated by a wide and persisting performance gap between the best-reported certified and empirical robustness for a given setup~\citep{Croce2020,Jovanovic2022,DePalma2024}.
-Intrigued by the versatility of recent certified training algorithms and by the links between local linearity and small network over-approximations, we present a comprehensive empirical study on the applicability of certified training techniques towards empirical robustness, leading to the following contributions: \begin{itemize}[leftmargin=1.2em] \item We systematically show for the first time that, \emph{when explicitly tuned for the purpose}, a multiplicative expressive loss named Exp-IBP~\citep{DePalma2024} can effectively prevent CO on setups common in the single-step adversarial training literature ($\S$\ref{sec-co}).
-Under a limited subset of these settings, it can match or overcome the performance of some multi-step adversarial training baselines (PGD-5) while exclusively relying on single-step attacks and enforcing large verifiability. \item We show that the relative empirical robustness of Exp-IBP improves on shallower networks and longer training schedules, demonstrating that pure IBP outperforms a strong multi-step adversarial training baseline (PGD-10) for large perturbation radii on CIFAR-10 ($\S$\ref{sec-multi-step-robustness}). \item We present a novel proxy for the IBP loss, named ForwAbs, which can be computed at the cost of a single network evaluation ($\S$\ref{sec-forwabs}).
-When used as a regularizer, ForwAbs can prevent CO and improve the robustness of single-step attacks while significantly reducing overhead compared to expressive losses. \end{itemize} We believe our work demonstrates both the potential and the limitations of using current certified training techniques towards empirical robustness, paving the way for further developments in this direction. \iftoggle{submission}{ Code is provided as part of the supplementary material. }{
+\looseness=-1 On popular vision benchmarks, there is often a wide gap between the best-reported empirical robustness across networks and adversarial training algorithms, and the best-reported certified robustness across certified training schemes~\citep{Croce2020,Jovanovic2022,DePalma2024}.
+As a result, the latter are typically understood to improve verifiability at the expense of empirical robustness.
+Intrigued by the versatility of recent certified training algorithms and by the links between local linearity and small network over-approximations, we present a comprehensive empirical study on the applicability of recent certified training techniques towards empirical robustness, leading to the following contributions: \begin{itemize}[leftmargin=1.2em] \item We systematically show for the first time that, \emph{when explicitly tuned for the purpose}, a multiplicative expressive loss named Exp-IBP~\citep{DePalma2024} can effectively prevent CO on setups common in the single-step adversarial training literature ($\S$\ref{sec-co}).
+Under a limited subset of these settings, it can match or overcome the performance of some multi-step adversarial training baselines (PGD-5) while exclusively relying on single-step attacks and enforcing large verifiability. \item We show that the relative empirical robustness of Exp-IBP improves on shallower networks and longer training schedules, demonstrating that pure IBP outperforms a strong multi-step adversarial training baseline (PGD-10) for large perturbation radii on CIFAR-10 ($\S$\ref{sec-multi-step-robustness}). \item \looseness=-1 We present a conceptually simple proxy for the IBP loss, named ForwAbs, which can be computed at the cost of a single network evaluation ($\S$\ref{sec-forwabs}).
+When used as a regularizer, ForwAbs can prevent CO and improve the robustness of single-step attacks while significantly reducing overhead compared to expressive losses. \end{itemize} We believe our work demonstrates both the potential and the limitations of using current certified training techniques towards empirical robustness, paving the way for further developments in this direction.
+Code is available at \url{https://github.com/sergedurand/CertifiedTraining4EmpiricalRobustness}.